GRADES 9 to 12 | 2022-2023

-GRADES 9 to 12 | 2022-2023** > > Scores: Schools will receive their scores by e-mail following participation in > Challenges.
-We do not release other schools’ scores or school rankings during > the program year. > > School recognition: All schools that participate in The Fairchild Challenge are > recognized at the awards ceremonies.
-Schools that accrue the minimum number of > designated points will earn The Fairchild Challenge Award.
-The top scoring > schools are awarded up to $1,500 to support continuation of their environmental > programs.
-Schools earning the Fairchild Challenge Award for five (5) or ten (10) > consecutive years become a Fairchild Challenge “School of Excellence”. > > Student and Teacher Recognition: Participation certificates for each Challenge > will be sent to teachers for distribution to all participating students. > Top-placing students and Special Merit winners for each Challenge will be > recognized on our website and at the Awards Ceremony. > > Student materials: Winning entries will be on display at the Awards Ceremonies > and can be picked up at the end of these events.
-All entries not claimed by June > 10, 2022 will become property of Fairchild.
-Select entries may be used for > Fairchild Challenge fundraising or other purposes.
-When submitting an entry, you > must notify us in writing if you do not agree to these terms.
-Fairchild is not > responsible for any materials lost, stolen or damaged. > > Schools consent to Fairchild’s unrestricted use of student work and > participants’ likenesses, including photographs and audio/visual recordings made > of participants and/or their entries, at Fairchild or elsewhere.
-Student entries > may be exhibited and/or published by Fairchild.
+Scores: Schools will receive their scores by e-mail following participation in Challenges.
+We do not release other schools’ scores or school rankings during the program year.

+School Recognition: All schools that participate in The Fairchild Challenge are recognized at the awards ceremonies.
+Schools that accrue the minimum number of designated points will earn The Fairchild Challenge Award.
+The top scoring schools are awarded up to $1,500 to support continuation of their environmental programs.
+Schools earning the Fairchild Challenge Award for five (5) or ten (10) years become a Fairchild Challenge “School of Excellence”.

+Student and Teacher Recognition: Participation certificates for each Challenge will be sent to teachers for distribution to all participating students.
+Top-placing students and Special Merit winners for each Challenge will be recognized on our website and at the Awards Ceremony.

+Student Materials: Winning entries will be on display at the Awards Ceremonies and can be picked up at the end of these events.
+All entries not claimed by June 9, 2023 will become property of Fairchild.
+Select entries may be used for Fairchild Challenge fundraising or other purposes.
+When submitting an entry, you must notify us in writing if you do not agree to these terms.
+Fairchild is not responsible for any materials lost, stolen or damaged.

+Schools consent to Fairchild’s unrestricted use of student work and participants’ likenesses, including photographs and audio/visual recordings made of participants and/or their entries, at Fairchild or elsewhere.
+Student entries may be exhibited and/or published by Fairchild.